Numerical-Geometric-Algebra/gasparse/README.md

 When creating specific function types if we want that the compiler warns incompantible function pointer do not cast a function pointer otherwise if the function is not as specified in the typedef we will have probably segmentation faults

 ## TODO
+1. Masking multivector arrays.
+I want to be able to eliminate some multivectors that do not satisfy some requirements.
 1. Get algebra from a specific element
   ```x.GA()```
 1. Print what is the compute mode of the algbra